Nirase/Spelmotordriven-produktutveckling-HT21/docs/ideas.md

   - Music
   - Skate to rhythm of game or song
   - Have instruments
+- The world starts colourless and colours are added after encountering things

 ## Game details
 - Unity vs Unreal